-The question James asks us really is: Do you really desire Wisdom?
+The question James asks us really is:

+Do you really desire Wisdom?

 Most people would probably say that they desire wisdom, but the problem is that they do not desire it to the same extent that they desire life.
 Desiring "life" is not the same as desiring the things that we can get or accumulate when we are alive.
 The book of Proverbs therefore straightens out for us what makes sense and what does not.
 Remember though in all of this it might not quite be as simple as it sounds for even Solomon had great difficulty with desiring "life" even though he understood intellectually what it was all about.

-But we do know that we have help in our weaknesses.
+Remember we know that we have help in our weaknesses.
 Help is right at our fingertips.
 It is right beside us.
+The Holy spirit is right in us to help us with our infirmities.
 Just remember that Father knows best.